Arzosafari/DermaSense_AI/README.md

 This project is licensed under the **MIT License**.

 Third-party models, datasets, libraries, and other resources remain subject to their respective licenses.
+## 📌 Project Attribution
+This project builds upon the initial structure of the **SmartHealth-LLM** project.
+The original structure was further developed, extended, and modified to create the current **DermaSense AI** system, including additional features, architectural improvements, and integrations.

 ## 👩‍💻 Authors